Austin Bicycle Accident Lawyer

 Economic damages are any monies that you have lost as a result of the accident.
 These damages include:

 - Medical expenses– these are all the expenses related to your medical care.
 That means all insurance copays, medical bills, prescription costs, and any other expenses.
 You’ll need to get a copy of your medical records.
 These documents will show what your health was like before the accident and how the accident has changed that.
 You will also need to keep receipts of every penny you have paid out for your care.
-Having those two sets of documents together will show how the accident has affected your health and how much it has cost.
+Having those two sets of documents together will show how the bicycle accident has affected your health and how much it has cost.

-- Lost wages– these are the wages you have lost due to the accident.
+- Lost wages– these are the wages you have lost due to the bicycle accident.
 Lost wages can include pay for work you have missed due to your injury, doctor appointments, and lost future earning potential because of serious injury or disability.
 The best way to prove your entitlement to lost wages is to provide check stubs from before and after the accident and receipts from any doctor visits or therapy appointments you attended that made you miss work.
 These documents will show how the accident has impacted your ability to earn for your family.
 If you suffered a serious injury or have been disabled, you will need to show that paperwork, as well.
-Having all of your wage history and disability paperwork, if applicable, will prove what you were making before the crash and what you stand to lose because of the accident.
+Having all of your wage history and disability paperwork, if applicable, will prove what you were making before the bike crash and what you stand to lose because of the accident.

 - Property damage– these are amounts you have paid or would have to pay to repair or replace any belongings that were damaged in the accident, including your bicycle.
 In order to best strengthen your claim, you will need to take all damaged items to their respective repair shops for estimates.
 This will provide you with the documentation you need to claim damages for the repair.
 In the event an object was destroyed, like a laptop, you will need to provide receipts or other proof of replacement cost.
 These items will show how much damage was done and what it costs to repair or replace them.